 - Being ready, available, and building trust with your supervisors

-- Finishing tasks and projects and taking the initiative
+- Finishing tasks and projects (on time), and taking the initiative

 - Having a positive attitude